Record of Youth: Impact

 Despite being in the military and prohibited to promote at the time of the show's airing, lead actor Park Bo-gum ranked first in overall topicality making him the "Most Buzzworthy Performer" (TV and OTT; Drama and Entertainment) for eight consecutive weeks after the series premiered per big data analytics firm Good Data Corporation.
 The show also topped topicality indices until the end of its run.
 In addition, Park Bo-gum ranked 2nd in Gallup Korea's Television Actor of the Year survey in 2020.
+The success of the series drove the production company Pan Entertainment's stock up to 42%.

 Viewership

+On Netflix, it topped viewership rankings in several territories.

 A 6.362% viewership rating was recorded nationwide for the series's first episode, making it one of the highest premiere ratings of the network.
-Despite a hiatus of more than a month from the previous work, it started with high ratings from the first episode.
-It achieved the number one viewer rating for TVN's first Monday-Tuesday drama, and is also ranked in the top 10 list of TVN's first drama.
+It achieved the number one viewer rating for TVN's first Monday-Tuesday drama.
 Since then, it has been quickly rising without a drop rating and maintained its first place in the same time slot, even after two competitors began airing.